-When buying insurance, should you use an insurance broker or an insurance agent?
-While they are both involved in selling insurance to buyers, they operate very differently—and work with different motivations.
+When buying insurance, should you use an insurance broker, direct insurer or an insurance agent?
+While all of them are involved in selling insurance to buyers, they operate very differently—and work with different motivations.
 Here's what you need to know.

 Table of Contents

-- What's the difference between an insurance broker and insurance agent?
+- What's the big difference between and insurer, an insurance agent and a broker?

 - What is an insurance agent?